Ayushimishra2609/ShopSphere/README.md

 # ShopSphere
-Title: E-commerce Web App - In Progress
+E-commerce Web App - In Progress

 Description: ShopSphere is a modern e-commerce platform where users can browse products, add them to their cart, and proceed with checkout.
 The project aims to create a user-friendly interface with responsive design and robust functionality.

 Technologies Used:- HTML5, CSS3, JavaScript